Getting Married in the Philippines

 Again, you will need to inquire at the LCR where you must apply for the marriage license in order to determine if you can get out of this class or not.
 If you can get out of it, I would highly recommend doing so.

 Parental advice or parental consent

 Under the Family Code of the Philippines anyone between 21 and 25 years of age who wishes to apply for a marriage license must have “parental advice”, whereas, anyone 18 to 21 must have “parental consent”.
 Actually there is very little differentiating the two.
 This is yet another area where each individual LCR has their own interpretations.
-Under the law, 18 to 21 year olds much have parental consent.
+Under the law, 18 to 21 year olds must have parental consent.
 This is pretty self explanatory, and seldom overlooked.
 Those 21 to 25 must have “parental advice”.
 This in theory means the parents must write a letter stating they are aware of the marriage, and have advised the child about it.
+Some LCRs will produce a form that the parent must fill out.
 If for any reason the child cannot get parental advice, they can still marry, but must wait 90 days for the marriage license to be issued.
 Some LCRs will make the parents appear in person to give the advice/consent, others will not require this.

 The following are the basic documentary requirements to apply for a marriage license.
 There are small fees and surprises to be expected of all requirements.
 Again, these will vary widely by location;

 Copies of all divorce decrees, death certificates, etc.